temporalio/docker-builds/docker-readme/auto-setup.md

 `DB` (default: `cassandra`)

 This variable specifies the type of database you're connecting to.
-Allowed values are `cassandra`, `mysql`, and `postgres`.
+Allowed values are `cassandra`, `mysql8`, and `postgres12`.

 `SKIP_SCHEMA_SETUP` (default: `false`)